 Be Aware Of How Much You Are Spending – A small expense adds up over time, especially with something as simple (yet also a necessity) like coffee.
 Keep those prices in mind when you indulge.

 Order Smaller Sizes – If you’re not ready to give up your favorite specialty coffee drink, try ordering it in a smaller size.
-It will give you the same indulgence and save you some money.
+It will give you the same indulgence and you will save money.

 Order Black Coffee – Instead of those sweet, calorie laden frappés give black coffee a try.
 It is the best way to drink your coffee after all, from a health standpoint.
 This way, you’ll also have more caffeine bang for your buck.
 And, it’s always the less expensive option.